punitlanjewar/data-analysis-projects/Power BI/Pizza Sales Report/README.md

 ## Problem Statement

 This dashboard is an essential tool for monitoring and analyzing key metrics related to pizza store sales within the organization.
-It enables management to quickly assess overall working management stability, identify stratgies with high sales, and gain valuable insights into trends affecting pizza sales.
+It enables management to quickly assess overall working management stability, identify strategies with high sales, and gain valuable insights into trends affecting pizza sales.
 The report is particularly beneficial for strategic decision-making, allowing the store to focus on things that contribute to pizza sales.

 ## Insights